-Today what we’re going to do is we’re going to talk about customer segmentation, finding your customers, and for whether it’s customer segmentation or prospect segmentation, what you will learn today is how to put the people who are your stakeholders, your customers, your clients, your folks, the people who buy stuff and do business with you, you’re going to learn how to put them into buckets.
+Today what we’re going to do is we’re going to talk about customer segmentation, finding who your customers, and for whether it’s customer segmentation or prospect segmentation, what you will learn today is how to put the people who your customers, stakeholders, your clients, your folks, the people who buy stuff and do business with you, you’re going to learn how to put them into buckets.
 And the reason this is important is that if you can communicate exactly what they want when they want it, you’re going to sell more stuff.
 That’s just the nature of the beast.
-If you’re able to customize your message for them, because they interacted with you in a certain way or because they visited a blog post or because they opened an email, then you’re going to know how to sell to them better.
+If you’re able to customize your message for them, because they interacted with you in a certain way, or because they visited a blog post or because they opened an email, then you’re going to know how to sell to them better.

 Here, let me show my screen.
 What I did was I went through and put together a segmentation survey funnel.
 We used them to target a lot of people and find who your customers within a niche and then select down based on how they fill out a survey, based on what blog posts they’re reading, based on what emails they open.
 So just walking you through it.
 The segmentation survey, we have… here, let me go here.
 You can these as either a stand-alone or a confirmation page, and what I mean by that is you can drive traffic directly to the front side of this quiz.

 Now, as I said, it can be built stand-alone, can be built as a confirmation page.
-One of our favorite things to do is to build these as a...
-So somebody opts in for a lead magnet.
+One of our favorite things to do is to build these as a lead magnet.
 Then they take a survey on the confirmation page, which triggers a bunch of other actions because that early in the relationship.
 This is help to find who your customers.

 Question three, the next question is the one we care about.
 Question three is the question that sets up everything else.
 Are you male, female?
 How much weight do you want to lose?
 Question three would be like, what kind of food habits have you tried in the past or what kind of diet do you think is right for you?
 Or something like that because if they pick what kind of diet is right for them, then we can send marketing messages based on that.
 Or it could even be how often do you exercise?

 So are you male, female?
 Do you want to lose weight?
 How much weight do you want to lose or how often do you exercise or how well do you eat?
 So that question, if you have two or three or four answers, then it can go in lots and lots of different directions, and then you all of that marketing feeds back into that question.
-So somebody wants to lose zero to 10 pounds, their marketing is going to be drastically different than the person who wants to lose 30 to 50 pounds.
+Somebody wants to lose zero to 10 pounds, their marketing is going to be drastically different than the person who wants to lose 30 to 50 pounds.
 Do you know what I mean?

 Now, the last question, question four, oftentimes is this is a confirmation.
 This is a VSL usually.
 And it’s what we try to do is we try to have a VSL, a video sales letter, sales message that says, “Thanks so much for filling out the survey.
 Your responses categorized you as a type R person” or whatever, type C, or whatever it ends up being.
 But what you want to do is you want to have different sales messages for the different responses.